PavanRangani/docs/docs/prd/tasks/task-instance.md

     - Default it is a disabled field.
 It is enabled once the entity is selected.
     - On hover, shows tooltip message.
     - It's a mandatory field.
 Shows only the applicable sections of the selected entity.
 At a time only one section is selected.
-    - For `Trade log` task, `Investment` section is pre-filled and doesn't allowed to change it.
+    - For `Trade log` task, `Investment` section is pre-filled and doesn't allow to change it.
     - For `Multi-step` template, Section is auto filled based on the selected template.
 - Tag
   - It's alphabetical sorted dropdown.